 I'll bet that you didn't start your business because you love sending invoices.
 Most of the time, we're drawn to a certain type of work and are stuck with the administrative tasks that come with it.

 But you also know that you can't merely neglect these business processes.
 Invoicing, for example, is crucial to maintain your business and continue your creative work.
 This is the ideal task that should have an SOP built for it so that it can potentially be outsourced or handled by others.

-Going from being a single person creative practice to a growing, thriving business requires implementing these scalable processes that you can outsource or hand off to other team members.
+To grow from a solopreneur into a thriving business requires thinking about scale.
+SOP (standard operating procedure) documents helps you to outsource or hand off the work to other team members.